Did you know that most New Years resolutions made on January 1 are forgotten about by January 14?

 You just do them without thinking about them much.

-However, it takes practice and time for this to happen.
-When you keep practicing your new healthy habits each day, then they gradually become part of your procedural memory.
+When you keep practicing your new healthy habits each day, then they become part of your procedural memory with time.

 That is why patience is so important in this process.
 It takes time for your procedural memory to grasp new patterns.

-Can you imagine what would happen if babies learning to walk took the same attitude that some adults?
+Can you imagine what would happen if babies learning to walk took the same attitude that some adults take regarding change?